ionic-team/vscode-ionic/README.md

 - Capacitor and Ionic commands

 ## Developing
+- Run `npm install`
-Press F5 in VSCode to start debugging the extension
+- Press F5 in VSCode to start debugging the extension

 ## ToDo
 - When serve is run have option to stop